peroju/GammaClusters/README.md

 - `astropy`
 - `healpy`

-All of these softwares and packages can be installed with `conda env` and/or `pip install` (please check instructions for each one individually).
+All of these softwares and packages can be installed with `conda env` and/or `pip install` (please check instructions for each one individually), but we strongly recommend to use `conda env`.

 ## Sample selection
 The sample contains 48 galaxy clusters is build following the steps described in [1], but here we provide some insight on the selection criteria.
 All of the that clusters were selected fullfill the following criteria: